 We begin sending Financial Aid Award Notifications in approximately mid-May prior to each award year.
-The following example illustrates the process of "need analysis" for a dependent student living with parent(s) or relative(s) during the 2007-08 award year.
-It should be noted that the cost of registration fees during the 2007-08 award year (total for two semesters) for a full-time, in-state student is \$2,589 inclusive of the technology access fee.
-The average allowance for books and supplies for this period is \$1,000.
+The following example illustrates the process of "need analysis" for a dependent student living with parent(s) or relative(s) during the 2008-09 award year.
+It should be noted that the cost of registration fees during the 2008-09 award year (total for two semesters) for a full-time, in-state student was \$2,731 inclusive of the technology access fee.
+The average allowance for books and supplies for this period was \$1,000.

+• Cost of Attendance\$8,249

+(less)Expected Family Contribution\$200

-- Cost of Attendance\.....\$8,151 - (less)Expected Family Contribution ......\$200 - Need for Financial Aid .....\$7,951 - \ The cost of attendance includes an allowance for registration fees, books and supplies, transportation, room and board, and other personal and miscellaneous expenses.
+Need for Financial Aid\$8,049

+The cost of attendance includes an allowance for registration fees, books and supplies, transportation, room and board, and other personal and miscellaneous expenses.